amd/aocl-data-analytics/tests/examples/README.txt

 Compiling examples on Linux
 ===========================

 INT_LIB is either LP64 or ILP64 for 32 and 64 bit integers.
+If ILP64 libraries are used, the macro AOCLDA_ILP64 needs to be defined, so update the examples below appropriately.

 To compile and link to static AOCL libraries using g++: